Definition of Done - DoD - The Ultimate Guide For Leaders

-The definition of done, also known as DoD, is a key concept in agile development that refers to the criteria that must be met in order for a task or feature to be considered complete.
+The definition of done, also known as DoD, is a key concept in agile development that refers to the criteria that must be met for a task or feature to be considered complete.
 The DoD helps to ensure that tasks are thoroughly planned and thought through and that the final product meets the required standards of quality.

 ADAPT Methodology® is a unique Digital Product Development framework to change traditional project-centric companies toward product-led companies!

 Society changed and leaders need support in the way how they lead and design their digital product organizations, that is the reason why the ADAPT Methodology® was created, but now let’s get a deep dive into the realms of using the Definition Of Done.

 One of the main benefits of the DoD is that it helps to align the expectations of all stakeholders, including developers, product managers, and customers.

 By clearly outlining the requirements for a task or feature to be considered done, everyone involved in the project knows what is expected and can work towards meeting those expectations.
 This can help to avoid misunderstandings and improve communication within the development team.

 The DoD can vary depending on the specific needs and requirements of a project, but it typically includes items such as acceptance criteria, testing, documentation, and review and approval.
 By defining these criteria, teams can ensure that tasks are thoroughly planned and thought through before development begins, leading to a higher-quality final product.